SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 First we implement peano numbers.
 The code illustrating the idea follows.

-First we add a counter named `currentPeanoNumber` to the interpreter and we initialize it with the peano number zero represented by an empty Set.
+We add a slot named `currentPeanoNumber` to the interpretable object and we initialize it with the peano number zero represented by an empty Set.

 ```
 CInterpretable >> initialize